 12. Profits and lack of Regulations

 Zoos are built as a source of income for some.
 The owners of such zoos are focused on maximizing profits even at the animals’ expense.
-Not investing enough when designing a habitat for your animals to save money.
+They are not investing enough when designing a habitat for their animals to save money.
 Zoos spend millions to build stages and extravagant facilities rather than invest in creating a realistic natural habitat for their young animals.

-Since most countries don’t have any regulations on how to handle animals in zoos, these business people can do whatever it takes to make the most profits possible.
-Profits are also gained through the selling of animals to other zoos or circuses.
+Since most countries don’t have any regulations on handling animals in zoos, these business people can do whatever it takes to make the most profits possible.
+Profits are also gained by selling captive animals to other zoos or circuses.

 See Related: Different Animals That Can’t Jump